"The class is the best decision I've made in years.”

 ~ Catharine Dill

-Medical Editing Class
+Medical Editing Course

-UPDATED TO THE NEW AMA 11th EDITION
+UPDATED TO THE AMA 11th EDITION

-In this six-day class, you'll master medical style, edit plenty of copy, and learn factchecking and digital editing.
+In this eight-day course, you'll master medical style, edit plenty of copy, and learn factchecking and digital editing.
 Afterwards, I'll give you a roadmap and support to get gigs.
 Editing experience or a background in medicine is a plus but not essential.
 Many students find work as freelancers or staff editors, and my class is recommended by editorial directors at several medical ad agencies as well as by Metroproof, a major temp employer of editors in NYC.

 "Jacob's medical editing class is one of the best investments I've made in my career.
 He carefully walked me through every detail I needed to learn to begin working as a medical editor and proofreader.
 From the most relevant points of AMA style, to the practical aspects of freelancing in the NYC market, he made sure I had everything I needed to get started.
 I began freelancing through one of the agencies he recommended, and eventually joined one of my client companies as a full-time editor.
 Jacob's class made this career transition possible for me, and I'm so grateful."